 Most of the comments made above relate to everyday travel, both for work or leisure related journeys.
-Cycle-tourism is a valuable contributor to the tourist ecomony and there is substantial unsatisfied demand from cycle-tourists wishing to travel to the Highlands by train.
-It is currently very difficult to obtain cycle reservations on the West Highland, Highland and Far North Lines and additional capacity would be beneficial both to revenue generation and to the Highland economy.
+Cycletourism is a valuable contributor to the tourist ecomony and there is substantial unsatisfied demand from cycletourists wishing to travel to the Highlands by train.
+It is currently very difficult to obtain cycle reservations on the West Highland, Highland and Far North Lines.